Can the cost of living in Spain be a deal maker or breaker? This article will be your cheat sheet on financial preparation!

 Another often-overlooked expense is the cost of education for expat families with children.

-While public schools in Spain are free, many expats opt for private or international schools, which can be costly.
-Annual tuition fees for private schools can range from €5,000 to €20,000 per child, depending on the institution and location.
+While public schools in Spain are free, many expats choose private or international schools, which can be quite expensive.
+Annual tuition fees typically range from €5,000 to €20,000 per child, depending on the institution and its location.

 Expats should also consider the cost of language classes.
 For many, learning Spanish can be crucial for integrating into the local community and securing employment opportunities.